fact-benchmark/factbenchmark/documentation.md

 In this version of the benchmark check-worthy claims are submitted by members and then, also, evaluated by members.

-The first step is to decide whether a claim is check-worthy, then to evaluate it's truth or falsehood.
+The first step is to decide whether a claim is check-worthy, then to evaluate its truth or falsehood.

 <img src="../theme/assets/images/claim_lifecycle.png" align="right" width="60%">